News

 Work Effects will continue to provide articles to Troy Media on a monthly basis with a rotating schedule of human resources related content.

-Work Effects, located in downtown Minneapolis, is a consulting firm with over twenty years of experience.
+About Work Effects Work Effects, located in downtown Minneapolis, is a consulting firm with over twenty years of experience.
 It helps clients deliver strategic results by developing more trusted leaders and organizations through training, coaching, and assessment programs.
 With innovative solutions in the areas of leadership development, culture management, and performance management, Work Effects has become an industry leader in building trust from the inside out.
 The company consults with clients using its modular solutions such as Revolution 360TM which assesses a leader's transformational capabilities, the Trust & CapacityTM survey which identifies the root culture drivers of an organization, Performance Sum TM which measures and tracks individual and organizational performance, and Conflict Lens TM which identifies constructive outcomes to conflict in the work-place.
 Work Effects works with clients ranging from mid-cap to Fortune 100 companies.

-In 2010, total circulation/readership of Troy Media content was more than 530 million.
+Troy Media In 2010, total circulation/readership of Troy Media content was more than 530 million.
 To the end of August 2011, its circulation/readership was over 650 million, of which over 290 million was in print.
-Troy Media content is picked up extensively by web sites around the world and is read by more than 4.8 million readers weekly. www.troymedia.com
+Troy Media content is picked up extensively by web sites around the world and is read by more than 4.8 million readers weekly. www.troymedia.com |

 News